Small bore wastewater and macerator pump installations

 - the pumping apparatus must have a vent of at least 50 mm, venting into the atmosphere.

 Small bore macerator pump installations must meet the performance requirements of the National Construction Code Volume 3 - Plumbing Code of Australia (PCA).

 The performance requirements of the PCA are satisfied by complying with AS/NZS 3500.2:2015 - Sanitary plumbing and drainage standard.

 Please refer to Part C of the PCA for further information on sanitary plumbing and drainage systems, and the 'deemed to satisfy' provisions.

-AS/NZS 3500 does not address small bore pumping apparatuses that do not hold a volume of water at any time.
-If the unit incorporates an alternative venting arrangement, eg a carbon vent, it may not need to be vented to the atmosphere.
-Please refer to manufacturers specifications for further details.
+Please note AS/NZS 3500.2 does not address small bore pumping apparatuses that do not hold a volume of water at any time.
+The Office of the Technical Regulator (OTR) recommend where possible, all pump chambers have a vent installed to atmosphere.

 Pumped discharge pipework

 Pump discharge pipes must comply with AS/NZS 3500.2:2015 and discharge to one of the following locations: